voldikss/vim-skylight/README.md

 - `:SkylightJumpTo`

-NOTE: Both commands can also be in visual mode, e.g., `'<,'>:SkylightPreview`.
+NOTE: Both commands can also be used in visual mode, e.g., `'<,'>:SkylightPreview`.

 ## Options